Holistic Visual-Textual Sentiment Analysis with Prior Models: Experiments

 \section{Experiments}

-To demonstrate the performance of the proposed method, we conduct experiments on three publicly available datasets.
-In this section, we first introduce the datasets and our pre-processing approach.
-Then we show the compared baselines.
-Finally, we show the experiment results and our key findings.
+To demonstrate the performance of the proposed method, we conduct experiments on three public datasets.
+In this section, we introduce the experimental setup and show the experiment results along with key findings.
+The source code and the dataset splits used in our experiments are available at \url{https://github.com/jchen175/VSA-PF}.